An

 rules have changed, yet the golfing public has been

 left in the dark.
-The evidence is on display again this
+The evidence is on display on every pro

 It's